AedenThomas/ScuderiaEstate/README.md

 ### Sales & Marketing Execution Plan
 As we move forward, our go-to-market strategy will play a crucial role.
 The following plan highlights how we intend to acquire, convert, and retain users from 2025 onward.

-Tablex.
+Table 2.
 Sales & Marketing Timeline

 | Timeline                 | Strategy Category            | Key Activities                                                                                   | Purpose / Expected Outcome                                             |
 |--------------------------|------------------------------|--------------------------------------------------------------------------------------------------|------------------------------------------------------------------------|